Films for Diverse Communities

 Language: Farsi with English captions

-This film shines a light onto the cultural stigmas placed on mental illnesses, specifically depression, in Iranian culture, through the story of a young man who experiences depression and reaches out to his parents for help.
+This film shines a light on the cultural stigmas placed on mental illness, specifically depression, in Iranian culture.

 Orange County